Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Lauren Clark almost 4 years ago
+Lauren Clark over 4 years ago

 The budget for police needs to be reduced, not increased.
 Invest that money into community programs that truly serve the community and the issues Phoenix citizens face.
 I do support those police who truly love and support their community, but the budget needs to shift to services that tackle mental health, education, and public health.